NMAK19009U Solving Polynomial Equations

 - Exam registration requirements

-A mandatory assignment must be approved before the exam.
-The assignment will be due in week 5 of the course.
+Two mandatory assignments must be approved before the exam.
+The assignments will be due in weeks 3 and 5 of the course.

 - All aids allowed